 For those living under a rock or without television Dr.House is the world famous diagnostitician (What do you mean thats not a real word and he's not real!....Well I suppose...who in America has an accent like that...
 I have never heard one and when you go in for an in-grown toe nail you do get an MRI, lumbar puncture, brain biopsy, heart massage and thousands of dollars in charges for all the tests he does.....but you are always sorted out in the end....I wish life was really like that).

 Does MS misdiagnosis happen in the United Kingdom.
 Well yes it does!

-Here is some real-life experience from one of the Neuros from Team G. Of 499 referrals, for suspected "MS?" between 1999-2008, largely from GPs (General Practioner = Jack of all trades, master of none) the results are as follows:
+Here is some real-life experience from one of the Neuros from Team G. Of 499 referrals, for suspected "MS?" between 1999-2008, largely from GPs (General Practioner= general medicine) the results are as follows: